-A new award for 2019: The Dora Opoku Student Award - Funding for Black, Asian and Minority Ethnic student midwives
+The Dora Opoku Student Award - Funding for Black and Brown students

-We are delighted that the award is to be named the Dora Opoku Student Award, after an inspirational midwife who was appointed an OBE for her services to midwifery education.
+The award is named after an inspirational midwife who was appointed an OBE for her services to midwifery education.
 Find out more about Dora Opoku

 About the Dora Opoku Student Award

 - Awarded for the first time in 2019

 - For Black and Brown pre-registration midwifery students on a UK course

 - Applications for the Dora Opoku Student Award are also automatically considered for an Iolanthe Student Award

 - Elective placements.

 - Courses to gain skills or knowledge.